DeliverySlip/secure-messaging-csharp/README.md

 The SDK is being expanded to eventually encompass all features offered by the Secure Messaging API

+The C# Sample SDK also includes bindings for working with the Seucre Messaging API via Powershell bindings.
+See `Setup` for instructions on using Powershell with the Secure Messaging API

 # Prerequisites
 The project has been soley developed on Windows and for Visual Studio.
 It is recommended you have at mimum Visual Studio Community 2015 installed on a Windows machine.